 Tacoma is known as the “City of Destiny” because of its history as the western terminus of the Northern Pacific Railroad in the late nineteenth century, and today, is far more than just the little sister of Seattle.
-In the past two decades, a thriving arts community has flourished out of Tacoma’s blue-collar roots as Washington’s largest port.
+In the past three decades, a thriving arts community has flourished out of Tacoma’s blue-collar roots as Washington’s largest port.
 The historic museums and theaters anchoring the downtown arts culture have witnessed the cultivation of new galleries, delicious restaurants and cafes, relaxed pubs loaded with Northwest microbrews, endearing boutiques, and with them, the revival of Tacoma.

-The seventh annual Destiny City Film Festival (February 28-March 1, 2020) will be hosted by one of Tacoma’s oldest movie theaters and, at nearly 100 years old, is one of the oldest continuously operating movie theaters in the country—the historic Blue Mouse Theater in the Proctor District of Tacoma, Washington.
+The eighth annual Destiny City Film Festival (February 19 – 21, 2021) will be hosted by one of Tacoma’s oldest movie theaters and, at nearly 100 years old, is one of the oldest continuously operating movie theaters in the country—the historic Blue Mouse Theater in the Proctor District of Tacoma, Washington.